ct-clmsn/nim-sos/README.md

 ## SymmetricMain

 The `SymmetricMain` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
-The `SymmetricMain` macro is a *one-stop-shop* users. *Use of the `SymmetricMain` is mandatory*, the macro finds all symmetric types in a user's program, exposes them to OpenSHMEM, initializes and finalizes OpenSHMEM.
+The `SymmetricMain` macro is a *one-stop-shop* for users. *Use of the `SymmetricMain` is mandatory*, the macro finds all symmetric types in a user's program, exposes them to OpenSHMEM, initializes and finalizes OpenSHMEM.
 The `SymmetricMain` macro can be used as a pragma `{.SymmetricMain.}`.

 ```
 SymmetricMain: